davidbettis/daily-office/README.md

 `website/`

 The web site is written in React.
-It uses Gatsby, a static site generator.
+It uses react-static to generate the scaffolding for a static site.

 Check out the Makefile for a variety of developer convenience targets.